The Indiana child support calculator uses each parent’s weekly gross income to determine the amount of support owed.

 If a parent is self-employed or receives rents or royalty payments, then the income is calculated by determining gross receipts minus ordinary and necessary expenses.
 In-kind benefits may also be considered as income if they are significant and reduce living expenses.

-While overtime, commission, or bonuses are not included typically in the base child support calculation, the court will often order the parent to pay a percentage of these if they are received.
+While overtime, commission, or bonuses are not typically included in Indiana’s base child support calculation, the court will often order the parent to pay a percentage of these if they are received.

 If a parent is not salaried, then the court may take the parent’s income from the last year and average it out per pay period to determine a parent’s average weekly income.